CSEAMAN3/reading-notes/201/class-05.md

 The best file type for a screenshot would be a jpeg.
 This is becuase it doesn't have a transparent background or other memory intensive files.
 You would choose PNGs for graphics, files with transparent backgrounds, and other images where clarity and color vibrancy are important.

+#### Applying color to HTML elements using CSS

+The color property defines the foreground color of an HTML element's content and the background-color property defines the element's background color.
+These can be used on just about any element.

+### Text
+property

+Color - The color to use when drawing the text and any text decorations (such as the addition of under- or overlines, strike-through lines, and so forth.

+background-color - The text's background color.
+Text Shadow - Configures a shadow effect to apply to text.
+Among the options for the shadow is the shadow's base color (which is then blurred and blended with the background based on the other parameters).
+See Text drop shadows in Fundamental text and font styling to learn more.

+text-decoration-color - By default, text decorations (such as underlines, strikethroughs, etc.) use the color property as their colors.
+However, you can override that behavior and use a different color for them with the text-decoration-color property.

+text-emphasis-color - The color to use when drawing emphasis symbols adjacent to each character in the text.
+This is used primarily when drawing text for East Asian languages.

+caret-color - The color to use when drawing the caret (sometimes referred to as the text input cursor) within the element.
+This is only useful in elements that are editable, such as <input> and <textarea> or elements whose HTML contenteditable attribute is set.

+#### Boxes
+property

+borders

+background-color - The background color to use in areas of the element that have no foreground content.

+column-rule-color - The color to use when drawing the line separating columns of text.